 Children can play an important role in disaster preparedness and each have the unique potential to help their communities be safer, stronger and more resilient before, during and after a disaster.

-Through a unique partnership between the Federal Emergency Management Agency, U.S. Department of Education and the American Red Cross, there are a full range of educational materials to assist individuals who want to start a youth preparedness program.
+Through a unique partnership between the Federal Emergency Management Agency, U.S. Department of Education and the American Red Cross, there is a full range of educational materials to assist individuals who want to start a youth preparedness program.